cliffordx/legalbai/pages/Welcome page.md

 tags:: paksiteer, paksitive, paksionate

-- # 🙏 Welcome to Legal Bai
+- # Welcome to Legal Bai
   id:: 635bc75b-10e9-4e0d-b8c1-b0b98d8ba016
 	- This is [my]([[Clifford Enoc]]) repository of law notes, codal annotations and/or commentaries in my study of law, here in the Philippines.
 At the time of writing this welcome/index page [28 July 2022], I am on my third year in law school. `updated: Oct 26, 2022: 13:06:00`
 	- Law school is tough, but "I am tougher." — The [Paksiteer]([[Clifford Enoc]])
-- ## 🧭 How to navigate this site?
+- ## How to navigate this site? id:: 635bc75b-7730-4bdb-8246-0d43c3432cd3
-  id:: 635bc75b-7730-4bdb-8246-0d43c3432cd3
 	- You can collapse or uncollapse a heading to either show or hide subgroup or underneath the title.
 Next to this is a title `What can you expect from my Github page` there's a `.` on the left but DO NOT click yet, as that will open into separate page.
 After you  hover, you will see a drop/side arrow, depending if the page is hidden or already shown.
 Do try it!
 	- Next, there's a left side menu bar and right side menu bar.
 Go over them and let me know if you find something interesting. ;)
-- ### What can you expect from my Github page? collapsed:: true id:: 635bc75b-257f-4fc4-b4f3-8dece2332ef7
+- ### What can you expect from my Github page? id:: 635bc75b-257f-4fc4-b4f3-8dece2332ef7
 	- A ton.
 For starters, I have #[[flashcards]] collated and collected from exams and quizzes.
 	- Also, I have the fundamental codals uploaded here, either annotated or commented by [me]([[Clifford Enoc]]).